Skip to content

 Founder · Technical direction

-Three prior CTO tenures.
+Three prior CTO tenures, still hands-on in the code, focused on the strategic tracks and the improvements that compound.
 Production platforms from Gold-SLA payment processing to AI systems today.
-Pursuing a PhD in massively scaled distributed systems and architecture, occasionally teaching.
+Pursuing a PhD in massively scaled distributed systems, with several IEEE papers, open-source work in cryptography, and invited lecturing and conference talks on the subject.

 Partner · Delivery & engagements